-Under advisement of the Committee on Graduate Studies, the Associate Vice-President Research and Graduate Studies (AVPRGS) oversees implementation of the overall strategic direction for graduate studies at StFX.
+With advice from the Committee on Graduate Studies, the Associate Vice-President Research and Graduate Studies (AVPRGS) oversees implementation of the overall strategic direction for graduate studies at StFX.
 The AVPRGS chairs the Committee on Graduate Studies (COGS) and makes recommendations to Senate concerning graduate academic program requirements.